 Modula vs Envira Gallery – Which Is The Best WordPress Gallery Plugin?

 If you search for the best WordPress gallery plugins, these are two of the first names you’ll encounter.
-Both are popular and highly rated — Modula with a 4.7-star rating on over 340 reviews and Envira Gallery with a 4.8-star rating on over 1,370 reviews (both according to WordPress.org).
+Both are popular and highly rated — Modula with a 4.7-star rating on more than 340 reviews and Envira Gallery with a 4.8-star rating on more than 1,370 reviews (both according to WordPress.org).

 Well, that’s the goal of this post.
-By going hands-on with both plugins and comparing them in a number of key areas, I aim to help you understand the key similarities and differences between these two plugins.
-Here are the six areas that I’ll compare them on:
+By going hands-on with both plugins and comparing them in a number of key areas, I’ll aim to help you to understand the key similarities and differences between the two.

 In general, both plugins are excellent options, but I think they have slightly different focuses.
-Modula is a better option for casual users such as bloggers, while Envira Gallery is a better option for heavy-duty users such as photographers or users who want to go beyond just images and video in their galleries (such as creating a gallery of WooCommerce products).
+Modula is a better option for casual users, such as bloggers, while Envira Gallery is a better option for heavy-duty users, such as photographers or users who want to go beyond just images and video in their galleries (for example, creating a gallery of WooCommerce products).

-To learn where my conclusions come from, keep reading the full comparison!
+To find out how I reach my conclusions, keep reading the full comparison!